enrico0547/enrico0547/README.md

 # Hi, I'm Enrico Battistini! 😃

 I'm currently pursuing a Master’s in **Automation Engineering** at the University of Bologna.
-I have a passion for combining theoretical knowledge with practical applications, always striving to learn more and experiment with the latest technologies.
+I have a passion for combining theoretical knowledge with practical applications.

 ## My Interests
 - 🤖 **Robotics** , **Computer Vision** and **Artificial Intelligence**